DavidBabel/vast-library/README.md

 import { v2, v3, v4, v4_1 } from "vast-library/builder";
 // ( this implementation helps tree-shacking )
 ```

+A good treeshacking will save you some space.

 ### Validate existing VAST